-- Analytical Mechanics by G.R.
+- Vector and tensor analysis with applications by A. I. Borisenko and I. E. Tarapov.
+Translated and edited by Richard A. Silverman, Pitt library call number QA261.B5513, 1968a, an excellent text on the subject of vectors and tensor analysis. - Analytical Mechanics by G.R.
 Fowles and G.L.
 Cassiday, Pitt library call number QA807.F65, 1993, this is another excellent undergraduate-level textbook. - Introduction to Classical Mechanics by D. Morin, Pitt library call number QA805.M822 2008, yet another excellent undergraduate-level textbook. - Classical Dynamics of Particles and Systems (any edition) by J.B.
 Marion and S.T.
-Thornton, Pitt library call number QA845.M38, 1995, an advanced undergraduate book used by many Pitt professors in the past, more of a reference book than a textbook. - Classical Mechanics: Point Particles and Relativity by W. Greiner, Pitt library call number QC125.2.G7413, 2004, the first part of a two-volume introduction to undergraduate-level Mechanics used in some parts of Europe. - Classical Mechanics: Systems of Particles and Hamiltonian Dynamics by W. Greiner, Pitt library call number QA805.G675, 2003, the second part of a two-volume introduction to undergraduate-level Mechanics used in some parts of Europe. - Classical Mechanics (any edition) by H. Goldstein, Pitt library call number QA805.G624, 1980, one of the standard graduate-level book

-- Mechanics by L.D.
+Thornton, Pitt library call number QA845.M38, 1995, an advanced undergraduate book used by many Pitt professors in the past, a classic undergraduate text. - Classical Mechanics: Point Particles and Relativity by W. Greiner, Pitt library call number QC125.2.G7413, 2004, the first part of a two-volume introduction to undergraduate-level Mechanics used in some parts of Europe. - Classical Mechanics: Systems of Particles and Hamiltonian Dynamics by W. Greiner, Pitt library call number QA805.G675, 2003, the second part of a two-volume introduction to undergraduate-level Mechanics used in some parts of Europe. - Classical Mechanics (any edition) by H. Goldstein, Pitt library call number QA805.G624, 1980, one of the standard graduate-level books. - Mechanics by L.D.
 Landau and E.M.
-Lifshitz, Pitt library call number QA805.L283, 1989, a very advanced hard-core undergraduate-level book. - Mathematical Methods of Classical Mechanics by V.I.
+Lifshitz, Pitt library call number QA805.L283, 1989, an advanced hard-core undergraduate-level book. - Mathematical Methods of Classical Mechanics by V.I.
 Arnold, Pitt library call number QA805.A6813, 1989b, a very advanced graduate-level book that will blow your mind.